Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 U1MB with Alliance SRAM apparently causing the OS to boot direct to the memory test

 I contacted Lotharek directly regarding the issue, and he responded – interestingly – by saying that he was unprepared to offer support to the customer who had reported the issues, on the grounds that he refused to support people who would not pay for my work (i.e. the firmware).
 It was clear that Lotharek knew that the customer was purchasing U1MB in large volumes, and that he was purchasing the boards in ‘stock’ configuration and applying my firmware after the fact.
-What Lotharek did not realise, however, was that the customer was making regular firmware payments of GBP 20 per unit sold, thereby bypassing Jakub and Lotharek (who charge a ~GBP 20 premium on the FJC-firmware devices, resulting in commission of ~GBP 11.50 paid to me per sale).
-So in actuality, the customer was offering me more meaningful material support than the vendor.
+What Lotharek did not realise, however, was that the customer was making regular firmware payments of GBP 20 per unit sold, thereby bypassing Lotharek (who charges a ~GBP 20 premium on the FJC-firmware devices, resulting in commission of ~GBP 11.50 paid to me per sale).
+So in actuality, the customer was offering me more generous material support than the vendor.
 Indeed, any end-user was operating fully within their rights when purchasing a ‘stock’ device and upgrading it with my firmware after the fact, regardless of whether they chose to offer me material compensation for my work or not.
 What I had stipulated in the terms of use was that commercial sellers should make prior licensing arrangements with me prior to selling instances of my firmware pre-flashed to retail hardware.
 The customer – whether morally obliged to make such payments or not – had chosen to do so (presumably because of the volume of machines he was upgrading and selling, and out of a genuine desire to support my efforts regardless of volumes sold), thereby – in my view – making himself immune to criticism of any kind from any direction.

 It seemed to me, however, that Lotharek – realising the vendor had been denied an albeit small amount of revenue and that the customer was paying me almost double my usual commission intead of spending the balance on the premium charged for the FJC devices – was quite irked by being ‘cut out of the deal’, despite initially appearing to take a principled stance on the need for me to be compensated for my contributions.
 Lotharek also stressed that the customer support issue was Jakub’s problem and not his, and that he wasn’t directly involved in the activities of his resellers.